trimstray/test-your-sysadmin-skills/README.md

 done
 ```

-You can also obtain this list by parsing the output of lsof, but it isn't simpler nor more reliable nor more portable (this is Linux-specific anyhow).
+You can also obtain this list by parsing the output of `lsof`, but it isn't simpler nor more reliable nor more portable (this is Linux-specific anyhow).

 </details>

 <details>
 <summary><b>How to install Linux on disk, from and where other Linux exist and running?</b></summary><br>

-It is possible that the question should be: "<i>System installation from the level and in place of already other system working</i>".
+It is possible that the question should be: "_System installation from the level and in place of already other system working_".

 On the example of the Debian GNU/Linux distribution.